Eighteen architectures, one pack format.

 What this unlocks for customers

 UltraCompress closes that gap.
-The customer reload is bit-identical to the trainer measurement.
-The vendor can sign an acceptance test against the compressed artifact, hand the same artifact to the customer, and the customer can reproduce the test bit-exactly on their own hardware.
+The customer reload is a deterministic, SHA-256-verifiable reconstruction of the validated artifact.
+The vendor can sign an acceptance test against the compressed artifact, hand the same artifact to the customer, and the customer can reproduce the reconstruction on their own hardware with byte-for-byte identical results.

 Quick start